Build a CircleCI Dashboard to visualize all your CI/CD dataCreate free account

 Getting started with SquaredUp

 Creating an account and getting started with SquaredUp is simple.
-Just head over to squaredup.io/get-started to sign up for a free account.
+Just head over to squaredup.com/sign-up to sign up for a free account.

 Once you’ve created and verified your account, you’ll be able to quickly plug into your CircleCI environment and start dashboarding!